frontendfreelancerdk/ff-cookies/README.md

 ## Styling

 You can change default styles.
-That can be used to target the overlay
+That can be used to target the override

 ```css
 .ff-cookies-wrapper{